 USDA zones 5-10.

-large, sweet, firm berry, early ripening, erect canes, USDA Zones 6-10.
+Large, sweet, firm berries, early ripening, erect canes, USDA Zones 6-10.
 This is the most productive

-and hardy of all blackberry cultivars.
+and hardy of all blackberry cultivars grown in Arizona.

-Rabbits also like to eat the stems and bark, so this plant may need
+Rabbits also like to eat the canes and bark, so this plant may need a rabbit-proof enclosure.

 Toxic / Danger: